Unveiling the Unseen: A Comprehensive Survey on Explainable Anomaly Detection in Images and Videos: Differences and Commonalities

-From a feasibility perspective, the image anomaly detection methods can be applied to video data as well due to the fact that a video is a sequence of images in essence.
-Nevertheless, considering the intrinsic characteristics of the video anomaly detection task, many of them are not able to work reasonably on the benchmark video anomaly detection datasets.
+From a feasibility perspective, many image anomaly detection methods can be technically applied to video data frame-by-frame.
+However, considering the intrinsic characteristics of video anomalies (often involving motion and temporal context), several IAD approaches are less suitable or directly applicable to standard VAD benchmarks.